Rt Hon Caroline Flint biography

 Between June 2007 and January 2008 Caroline was Minister of State for Employment and Welfare Reform.
 Her ministerial responsibilities included the labour market, welfare to work and child poverty.
 Caroline was also Minister for Yorkshire and the Humber between June 2007 and January 2008.

 From 2005-2007 Caroline was Minister for Public Health, first as Parliamentary Under Secretary and then as Minister of State.
+In 2006-7, Caroline successfully oversaw the Smokefree England legislation (the smoking ban), which prohibited smoking in enclosed public places.

 Previous House of Commons Committees: Education & Employment Committee (1997-9) Administration Committee (2002-3) Modernisation Committee (2002-3)